 Section 3.06.
 Payment of Series 2023 Bonds Called for Redemption.
-Upon surrender to the Trustee or the Trustee's agent, Series 2023 Bonds called for redemption shall be paid at the redemption price stated in the notice, plus, when applicable, interest accrued to the date fixed for redemption.
+Upon surrender to the Trustee's agent, Series 2023 Bonds called for redemption shall be paid at the redemption price stated in the notice, plus, when applicable, interest accrued to the date fixed for redemption.